ungtb10d/shitty/docs/shittens/custom.rst

    required.

-Using kittens to script shitty, without any terminal UI
+Using shittens to script shitty, without any terminal UI
 -----------------------------------------------------------

-If you would like your shitten to script shitty, without bothering to write a terminal program, you can tell the kittens system to run the ``handle_result()`` function without first running the ``main()`` function.
+If you would like your shitten to script shitty, without bothering to write a terminal program, you can tell the shittens system to run the ``handle_result()`` function without first running the ``main()`` function.

 For example, here is a shitten that "zooms in/zooms out" the current terminal